-Nvidia DLSS (Deep Learning Super Sampling) is a rendering technology that uses AI-assisted upscaling techniques to boost fps with minimal impact to visual quality.
-It works by rendering frames at a lower resolution to reduce the stress placed on your GPU, before clerverly reconstructing the final image to your chosen output resolution.
+Nvidia DLSS (Deep Learning Super Sampling) is a suite of rendering technology that uses AI-assisted upscaling techniques to boost frame rate boost fps with minimal impact to visual quality.
+DLSS and DLSS 2 work by rendering frames at a lower resolution to reduce the stress placed on your GPU, before cleverly reconstructing the final image to your chosen output resolution, whereas DLSS 3 creates entire frames using AI.
 Some even report the result to be better than native, but your mileage may vary.

-You’ll need a GPU from the GeForce RTX lineup in order to use Nvidia DLSS graphics, as it requires team green’s Tensor Cores in order to for it to work.
+You’ll need a GPU from the GeForce RTX lineup in order to use Nvidia DLSS 2, as it requires team green’s Tensor Cores in order to for it to work, whereas Nvidia DLSS 3 requires an Nvidia GeForce RTX 4000 series GPU.
 This is one of the key differences between DLSS and AMD FidelityFX Super Resolution (FSR) and other methods of hardware-agnostic anti-aliasing.

 While Nvidia DLSS was originally created to make ray tracing more accessible by reducing the performance hit that comes with it, the technology has since taken on a more encompassing identity.
 It can help transform lower-spec gaming PCs into deceptively powerful machines, allowing you to more easily enjoy the best PC games at high refresh rates.

-The latest version of Nvidia DLSS is 2.4.3.
-This DLSS update focuses on fixing ghosting issues in certain games.
+The latest version of Nvidia DLSS is 3.1.30.
+This DLSS update focuses on bug fixes and stability improvements.

 - What is the best DLSS mode?

 - What graphics cards support DLSS?